17 Foods that Cause Bad Dreams

-Though they’re often regarded as the better choice, many bottled juices are just as bad as a can of Coke or Pepsi.
-“Many people think of [juice] as a healthy option, when really it can have even more sugar than a comparably sized soda," warns Kelly.
+Though they're often regarded as the better choice, many bottled juices are just as bad as a can of Coke or Pepsi.
+"Many people think of [juice] as a healthy option, when really it can have even more sugar than a comparably sized soda," warns Kelly.
 If you drink juice, only do so early in the day and be sure to dilute it with a little bit of water.
 Remember, sugar lures the boogieman out.
-For more ways to cut back on your intake of the sweet stuff, don’t miss these 30 Easy Ways to Stop Eating So Much Sugar.
+For more ways to cut back on your intake of the sweet stuff, don't miss these easy ways to stop eating so much sugar.

 In the study, sweet foods were shown to cause scary dreams.
 But not all sugar comes from obvious sources like donuts and milkshakes.
-To scare off the Boogyman, Kelly says to be careful to avoid “hidden sources of sugar like ketchup and salad dressings.”
+To scare off the Boogyman, Kelly says to be careful to avoid "hidden sources of sugar like ketchup and salad dressings."
 Not sure which bottles to ban from your cabinet?
-Don’t miss our report, 16 Salad Dressings Worse Than Chocolate Syrup to discover which options are the worst for your waistline and slumber.
+Don't miss our report, worst salad dressings to discover which options are the worst for your waistline and slumber.

-We get it: Late night TV and Ben & Jerry’s go together like, well, late night TV and Ben & Jerry’s; they’re the perfect match.
-But due to their sugar content and dairy base, ice cream and even some healthy-looking Greek yogurt varieties can give you nightmares.
-If you’re craving something creamy, look for a non-dairy, low sugar option instead.
-Most of these 20 Dairy-Free Frozen Desserts fit the bill.
+We get it: Late night TV and Ben & Jerry's go together like, well, late night TV and Ben & Jerry's; they're the perfect match.
+But due to their sugar content and dairy base, ice cream can give you nightmares.
+If you're craving something creamy, look for a non-dairy, low sugar option instead.
+Most of these dairy-free frozen desserts fit the bill.